 - being able to focus on you, your family, and your career (one that you truly enjoy).

 Wouldn’t that be amazing?
 I’ll admit, less worry and stress over the small stuff does feel strange in the beginning.
 But it is so very worth it to go through life without anymore racing thoughts.
 Instead you can focus on one thing at a time, and only that which needs your focus.
 No more unnecessary worries or thoughts creeping in.

 If you’re interested in learning more about this amazing product, click here.
 It is available as a nootropic coffee or chocolate beverage.
 Just one cup per day is all that’s needed.
 If you feel would like to try it, create your FREE customer account and place an order.
-If you need assistance setting up your account, fill out this form or email me and I will help you.
+If you need assistance setting up your account, email me and I will help you.

 To maximize results, this beverage is part of what’s called D.O.S.E. – the coffee or chocolate beverage with the addition of Xanthomax.
 Together, the daily D.O.S.E. promotes proper production of dopamine, oxytocin, serotonin, and endorphins; otherwise known as the bodies “happy” chemicals.